norton287/Gigabyte-Z370-HD3P/README.md

 ## macOS Beta

 I am running macOS 10.15.1 on my secondary installation with some issues so far.
-I was able to get 4k with using the pikera flag for agdmod boot argument
+I was able to get 4k with using the pikera flag for the agdpmod boot argument.